Cape Cod Method - Explained

 Back To: INSURANCE & RISK MANAGEMENT

-A Little More on What is the Cape Cod Method
+How is the Cape Cod Method Used?

 The Cape Cod method is identified as a framework or an extension under the Bornhuetter-Ferguson method.
 It is a method that projects loss development as well as patterns that signal ultimate losses in accident years.
 The Cape Cod method uses approaches that are more comprehensive than other methods, for example, many volume measures, even the Bornhuetter-Ferguson methods use external information to calculate loss reserves for accident years.
 The Cape Cod method , however, uses both internal and external information for ultimate loss calculations.
 The Cape Cod method calculates loss reverses by dividing the loss to date by exposure, then dividing it by the ultimate loss development.
 Cumulative losses are also estimated by the Cape Cod.